 Shakespearean tragedy is about everything: Paralysis and procrastination, deadly ambition, forbidden love, catastrophic foolishness, all-consuming jealousy, racism, ageing, suicide, deception, violence and villainy, heroism and virtue, responsibility and fate, the plague and marvel of self-consciousness.
 The classes will explore how Shakespeare explores all these themes.
 To understand Shakespearean tragedy is to understand Shakespeare's time as well as how he transcended it to speak to ours.
 Thus the classes will unearth the historical context necessary to understanding Shaekspearean's innovations with the genre before focusing on his four mature tragedies - Macbeth, Hamlet, King Lear and Othello.

-- Class 3 - Who's to blame in Macbeth?
+- Class 2 - Who's to blame in Macbeth?

 - Class 4 - Is Othello a racist play?

-- Class 5 - What do Shakespeare's heroes learn?
+- Class 5 - Richard II

 - Class 6 - What is Shakespeare up to in The Roman plays?

 Sign up to our newsletter to receive special offers, updates on new courses and insights on Big Ideas.

 "Keystone Inspires shows that even a pandemic can produce something good.
 For those of us who’ve spent so much time in front of a screen, here at last is an idea that stimulates the brain instead of satiating it.
 For the first time in my life it brings the challenge and excitement of a conversation at High Table to your dining table in your home.
 Keystone Inspires proves that learning about something new can be fun — and after all, it’s what they’ve been doing with young people for years."Dr Martin Stephen (Former High Master of St Paul's School)